kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-formrecognizer/README.md

 client = FormRecognizerClient(endpoint: str, credential: Union[FormRecognizerApiKeyCredential, TokenCredential])

 # Content-type of document is determined in method
+# These are LRO, but don't return the poller object to user.
+Operation will block until result is returned.
 client.extract_receipt(document: Any, include_text_details: bool=False, **kwargs) -> ReceiptResult
 client.extract_layout(document: Any, **kwargs) -> LayoutResult
 ```